-A local designation included in the West Dorset and Weymouth Local Plan that identified land of local (as opposed to nationally important) landscape value.
+A local designation originally included in the West Dorset and Weymouth Local Plan that identified land of local (as opposed to nationally important) landscape value.
+This Neighbourhood Plan seeks to redefine the LLLI in relation to Chickerell parish.

 Listed Building